Nat-Lab/chunithm-touch/readme.md

 ### Usage

-Just tap/slide on the screed and slide up to simulate the IR sensor.
+Just tap/slide on the screen and slide up to simulate the IR sensor.
 A video demo of how touch controls work is available [here](https://youtu.be/Uknwet_-wWw).
 Use F1, F2, and F3 for test, service, and to insert coin.

 ### Configuration